MicrosoftDocs/azure-management-docs/articles/copilot/deploy-workload-templates.md

 Microsoft Copilot in Azure (preview) can help you find workload deployment templates that suit your needs by quickly searching through extensive repositories to identify the best matches.
 It provides recommendations based on the latest best practices and industry standards, helping you effectively deploy your workloads.

-For a subset of these workload templates, Copilot in Azure provides an enhanced deployment experience to help you quickly set up your workload in Azure.
+For a subset of these workload templates, Copilot in Azure provides an enhanced deployment experience directly within the portal, to help you quickly set up your workload in Azure.

 [!INCLUDE [scenario-note](includes/scenario-note.md)]